vadim-vic/Signal-separation/README.md

 3. [References and introduction to signal separation](/latex#readme).
 4. [Illustrations of the signals](/figures/#readme)

-# The birthday paradox and probability of collision-free
+# The birthday paradox and the probability of collision-free
 The Aloha protocol resolves a mixture of replies: the inventory time-segment splits into time-slots.
 At request, each tag waits a random number of time slots and replies.
 Due to this randomness, some  time slots are left  unoccupied, some time slots keep a single tag ID, but some are still occupied by several tags.
 Can we avoid collisions in one inventory cycle?
 The problem of estimating of probability that two tags hit one slot is called [the birthday paradox](https://dialnet.unirioja.es/descarga/articulo/5997063.pdf).
 What is the probability that two people have their birthdays on the same day?
 One tag hits any of $`D`$ slots with the probability of $`\frac{1}{D}`$.
 Two tags do not hit the same slot with the probability $`1-\frac{1}{D}`$.
 The third tag cannot hit both occupied slots, so the probability is
 ```math